Where and when should I arrive?

 What happens if I arrive late?

-If you arrive past your tour time, we cannot guarantee entrance to the event.
-But our team will do their best to accommodate you in the next available time.
-We suggest that you plan to arrive at Fort Henry at least 15 minutes before your tour time.
+If you arrive past your tour time, our team will do their best to accommodate you in the next available time.
+On busy nights, there could be a significant wait time as most time slots book up completely.
+We suggest that you plan to arrive at Fort Henry at least15 minutes before your tour time.

 What happens in the event of bad weather?